-The CRT will notify CST staff via email distribution list maintained by the Information Technology Services.
+The CRT will notify CST staff via telephonic distribution list maintained by the COOP Coordinator.

 Testing of Procedures

 Alert and notification procedures will be tested by the CRT Chief.
 Drills will be conducted per guidance provided by the Village Multi-Year Training and Exercise Plan; specifically, drills will be documented, to include the date and time conducted, results of drill, and any identified deficiencies addressed in a corrective action plan.